michael-lowe-nz/daily/README.md

 **24.8.17**
 Node script to send an email from an AWS service that sends email, had some cors issues, looking at google forms for a bit of what to do for moeforms.

+**31.8.17**
+Ember.js frontend application, parsing JSON and stringifying it, escaping the html in some stringified json for displaying in tte browser